Ricky Rodriguez: Researchers, ex-members, and outsiders

-Stephen A. Kent, a professor in the Department of Sociology at the University of Alberta, said while Rodriguez was unjustifiable in the murder, one "can understand his frustration and rage" because "he and others from that generation" had never seen justice "from all the abuse they suffered".
-Rick Alan Ross, a cult researcher who had interviewed numerous former members of The Family, noted that Rodriguez reflected the many suicides of those who suffered "tremendous amount of pain" from being in "one of the most horrifically abusive and destructive cults in American history".
+Stephen A. Kent, a professor in the Department of Sociology at the University of Alberta, said while Rodriguez was unjustifiable in the murder, one "can understand his frustration and rage" because "he and others from that generation" had never seen justice or resolve "from all the abuse they suffered".
+Rick Alan Ross, a cult researcher who had interviewed numerous former members of The Family, noted that Rodriguez reflected the many suicides of those who suffered a "tremendous amount of pain" from being in "one of the most horrifically abusive and destructive cults in American history".
 Don Lattin, a journalist and author who spent two years studying Rodriguez' motives for the murder, published a book called Jesus Freaks.
 He believed Rodriguez was a "time bomb" waiting to go off because he exhibited aggressive tendencies and expressed guilt for other victims' abuse.
-According to Lattin, the abuse was not accounted for because "there's a statute of limitations.
+According to Lattin, former members were further frustrated that the abuse was not accounted for because "there's a statute of limitations.
 A lot of this happened a long time ago outside of the U.S. by people who kept constantly changing their names ...
 So even the victims, the kids themselves, often don't know who abused them".

-Roselle was sad rather than angry the murder-suicide took place.
-He said; "the only way anybody's listening" to the stories of abuse within the group "is that Rick and Angela died".
+Roselle was in mourning after Rodriguez's death, and regretted that the murder-suicide took place.
+He expressed his frustration with the lack of support for sexual abuse victims of the cult prior to the murder, and believed that "the only way anybody's listening" to the stories of abuse "is that Rick and Angela died".
 He also said Rodriguez' suicide brought the total of suicides in his peer group to 30, but that he considered Rodriguez' abuse to be one of the worst cases from The Family.
 John LaMattery, a former second-generation leader, said Rodriguez' death was "a monumental event" in The Family's history and predicted that the group would "spin it" in an attempt to disregard unfulfilled prophecies and attempt "damage control".
 He also believed Rodriguez killed Smith because he could not find Zerby.

 After Rodriguez' death, former members of The Family made similar allegations of abuse.
-For example, Juliana Buhring, co-author of the book Not Without My Sister (which details her family's experiences within the cult), mentioned that most of the children she and people like Rodriguez grew up with in the cult were sexually abused.
+For example, Juliana Buhring, sister of Celeste Jones and co-author of the book Not Without My Sister (which details their family's experiences within the cult), mentioned that most of the children she and people like Rodriguez grew up with in the cult were sexually abused.
 She empathized with the rage he felt, especially when he had "no closure" and "no restitution" for it.